susanneklien/susanneklien.github.io/README.md

 4) Regional revitalization, rurality, locality and placemaking
 5) Youth subcultures (ethnography of hip hop in Hokkaido)

+My new research project "Anxious but productive lifestyle mobilities?
+Divided selves in post-growth Japan" ethnographically explores the experiences and emotions of individuals on the move, specifically Japanese individuals who have relocated within Japan or abroad and returnees.
+I aim to examine the tension between self-empowerment, subjugation and self-imposed pressures in lifestyle migrants, drawing on research that has approached mobility and immobility as intricately interlinked rather than dichotomic opposites.

 ## EDUCATION

 Vienna University (International Relations, Japanese Studies, Philosophy)